Former Member of the Council of the District of Columbia

 Anthony A. Williams is Chief Executive Officer and Executive Director of the Federal City Council.
 Serving as a catalyst for progress, the Council tries to enhance the Nation’s Capital by focusing the creative and administrative talents of Washington’s business and professional leaders on major problems and opportunities that are facing the City.
 Mayor Williams served as mayor of the District of Columbia from 1999 to 2007.
 During his two terms, he stabilized the city’s finances, as well as effectively managed resources to improve services, lower taxes, improve the performance of city agencies, and invest in infrastructure and human services.
 As Mayor, Williams, together with then-Councilman Kevin Chavous, also worked with President Bush, U.S. Secretary of Education Rod Paige, and Congress to enact the D.C.
 Opportunity Scholarship Program as part of a three-sector federal initiative to support educational improvement in Washington, D.C.

 Donald Hense, Treasurer

-Founder and Chairman of Friendship Public Charter School
+Chairman and Founder of Friendship Public Charter School